graphtrek/stableips/docs/TEST_TOKEN_DEPLOYMENT.md

 # Test Token Deployment Guide

-This guide explains how to deploy TestUSDC and TestDAI contracts to Sepolia testnet for the StableIPs application.
+This guide explains how to deploy TestUSDC and TestDAI contracts to Sepolia testnet for the StableIPS application.

 ## Why Deploy Test Tokens?